-As a therapist, it may be tempting to jump on a videoconferencing platform and conduct therapy online just as you would with a client in person.
-In fact, many therapists have done just that due to the social distancing requirements of COVID-19.
-But, as any therapist who has done both can tell you, there are numerous elements of teletherapy that you may not have thought through before you went online.
+As a therapist, it may be tempting to choose a general use videoconferencing platform and conduct therapy online as you would with a client in person.
+In fact, many therapists went this route because of COVID-19 social distancing requirements.
+But, as any therapist who has done both can tell you, there are numerous elements of telemental health that you may not have considered before you went online.

 The following are some of the most critical areas to be covered in telehealth training:

 - How start a teletherapy practice: Learn how to start and grow your private practice, manage business operations, simplify billing and insurance and excel at offering telehealth sessions.

 - Billing and practice issues.
 Is there a special billing designation for telemental health in your state, and can you perform therapy with someone in another state where you are not licensed?

 - Informed Consent.
 How will you modify your informed consent to educate and reflect issues that arise from teletherapy?

 - Privacy and confidentiality.
 Whenever you use technology, there are questions as to how you will keep a client’s personal information secure.
 For instance, is the platform you use for teletherapy HIPAA (Health Insurance Portability and Accountability Act) compliant, and are your procedures secure enough to ensure that a client’s information will stay confidential?

 - Technical requirements.
 Are you using the best computers, audio and video equipment for a successful telehealth session?
 Are your clients?